CONSENSUS AVG

 Inferential Claims

-The sequential timing and narrative convergence of Wall Street upgrades following J.P.
-Morgan's revision suggests cascade-like dynamics rather than purely independent reassessments.
+The sequential timing, escalating magnitude, and narrative convergence of the late-January upgrade wave culminating in J.P.
+Morgan's Feb 2 revision suggests cascade-like dynamics rather than purely independent reassessments.

 The current CDI of 0.87 indicates structural fragility: any contradictory signal (e.g., Fed hawkishness, dollar strength, ETF outflows) could trigger rapid consensus reversal.